How to Save Money with this Premium Budgeting App

 How We Tested This (Beelinger Research Methodology)

-Behavioral Friction Audit (BFA): We evaluate money apps using a 4-stage framework designed for real life.
+Behavioral Friction Audit (BFA): We evaluate money apps using a four-stage framework designed for real life.

-• Stage 2: Feature + fee verification and transparency checks
+• Stage 2: Feature, pricing, and transparency checks

 Disclaimer: This content is for educational purposes only and does not constitute financial advice.
 Consider your personal situation and consult a qualified professional if needed.